cheng2zhang/tempering/prog/NAMD/README.thstat.md

 ```
 The adjustment occurs in every step, but with decreasing magnitude (~ 1/t) to approach a fixed asymptotic limit.
 However, for safety, the automatic adjusting feature should only be used in equilibration.
+The optimal value of the MC move size will be written to the restart file, and read from the next run.

 In order to compute how the acceptance ratio changes with the MC move size,
 the program needs to virtually increase the MC move size by a little amount specified by